titoBouzout/komodo-nav/readme.md

 Experimental folder browsing and bookmarks.

 <blockquote>
-From a places toolbarbutton this add-on allows bookmark the active tab and "Places" selected files.
+From a places toolbarbutton this add-on allows bookmark the active tab selected files on  "Places".
 Builds a menu with these bookmarks allowing real-time navigation of Directories.

 With simply click the directories will open on "Places" sidebar.
 On files will open these files in a new tab.
 There is also context options to the browseable folders ( open with OS, bookmark folder )